How Long Does It Take To Train A Puppy?

 This will allow us to paint a clearer picture of the path to take to get to where you want to be with your pup.

-However, as you embark on this journey, dog training marketers that you find on the internet are CONSTANTLY bombarding passionate dog owners such as yourself with misleading claims such that they can train ANY puppy "in X amount of days”
+As you embark on this journey of training your pup, you will get bombarded with misleading claims by other trainers that they can train any puppy "in X amount of days”..

 I would be VERY weary of such programs, because as a dog trainer with over a decade of experience, I can confidently say that every single dog I’ve trained has been different in some way.